rogelioprieto/linux-tips/_posts/2022-02-16-how-to-install-vscode-extensions-in-vscodium.md

 ### Step by step:

-`/usr/share/codium/resources/app/product.json` file
+Edit the `/usr/share/codium/resources/app/product.json` file is required.
+Steps:

 1. Close VSCodium and open a `Terminal`, and go to folder where `product.json`:
 ```bash
 cd /usr/share/codium/resources/app
 ```

 *Option one*

 2. Open and editor and modify the `product.json` file.\
 Open the file in an editor.
 ```bash
 sudo nano product.json
 ```

-Search and modify to set these lines:
+  - Search and modify to set these lines:
 ```bash
 "extensionsGallery": {
     "serviceUrl": "https://marketplace.visualstudio.com/_apis/public/gallery",